dctucker/Handsontable-select2-editor/README.md

 Handsontable Select2 Editor

-Here is a jsfiddle of this editor working with Select2 3.5.2 and Handsontable 0.16.0 http://jsfiddle.net/trebuchetty/tLp0dnga/ (hat-tip to @abugroup for helping to put this together)
+This editor works with Select2 4.0.2 and Handsontable 0.32.0-beta2

 Using this custom editor